 SAVANNAH, Ga.
-(AP) – A railroad owner must pay $3.9 million to the family of a movie worker killed on a Georgia railroad trestle in 2014, a jury decided Monday in civil verdict that found the company shared in the blame for the deadly freight train collision even though the film crew was trespassing.
+(AP) – A railroad owner must pay $3.9 million to the family of a movie worker killed on a Georgia railroad trestle in 2014, a jury decided Monday in the civil verdict that found the company shared in the blame for the deadly freight train collision even though the film crew was trespassing.

 The parents of Sarah Jones sued CSX Transportation in Chatham County State Court, saying the railroad shared blame for their daughter’s death.
-The 27-year-old camera assistant died in the crash Feb.
+The 27-year-old camera assistant died in the crash on Feb.
 20, 2014, during the first day of shooting “Midncourtsight Rider,” an ill-fated movie about Gregg Allman of the Allman Brothers Band.

 “This trial disclosed a number of exceptionally poor judgments and ignored opportunities by CSX Transportation to prevent this tragedy,” Jones’ parents, Richard and Elizabeth Jones of Columbia, South Carolina, said in a written statement.

 CSX plans to appeal the jury’s decision, said Rob Doolittle, a spokesman for the Jacksonville, Florida-based company.